 Be aware of your income, your savings and your spending.
 You can live great on your own terms!
 Don’t let others dictate what you “need or want.”

 Don’t let anyone else’s values, preferences or lifestyles define your lifestyle.
 By making smart money choices, in line with your income, you’ll grow your net worth.

-This article was originally published 6 years ago, yet the premise still holds true today.
+This article was originally published several years ago, yet the premise still holds true today.
 Please enjoy this vintage post.